MoralisWeb3/docs/docs/06-market-insights-api/reference/03-Why Did It Move API/overview.md

 slug: "/market-insights-api/reference/why-did-it-move-api/overview"
 ---

-The **Why Did It Move API** is a specialized tool designed to unravel the mystery behind the volatility of tokens and collections, providing users with in-depth insights into the causative factors of market trends.
+The **Why Did It Move API (WDIM)** is a specialized tool designed to unravel the mystery behind the volatility of tokens and collections, providing users with in-depth insights into the causative factors of market trends.

 ## News Endpoint

-The 'Why Did It Move API' currently offers the News endpoint to retrieve all relevant news articles within the specified date range that may have influenced token or market movement.
+The **Why Did It Move API** currently offers the `News` endpoint to retrieve all relevant news articles within the specified date range that may have influenced token or market movement.
 The results are sorted by date in descending order.

 | No. | Method    | Description                                       | API Reference                                                | URL                                                      |
 |-----|-----------|---------------------------------------------------|--------------------------------------------------------------|----------------------------------------------------------|